 The above table holds true about 90% of the time, however, free calcium carbonate in the soil can overestimate the CEC value.
 If the excess carbonate values are high or very high, a particle size analysis would need to be analyzed to accurately determine soil texture.

 The five major cations in soils are; Hydrogen (H), Potassium (K), Magnesium (Mg), Calcium (Ca), Sodium (Na).
-The actual percentage of each cation are reported on each of the AG Laboratory reporting options along the suggested percentage.
+The actual percentage of each cation are reported on each of the ALC Consolidated reporting options along the suggested percentage.
 By comparing the actual percent with the suggested percentage an idea of which kind of soil amendment (Lime, Gypsum, Sulfur) may or may not be needed.
 The suggested cation percentages listed on each report are:

 |Hydrogen||10 - 15%|

 |Calcium||60 - 69%|

 Organic Matter is the result of the decay process of organic residues (plant and animal).
 Undecomposed organic residues (wheat straw, leaf litter or thatch) is not organic matter.
 In most agronomically productive soil the OM content ranges from 0.5 to 10.0%.
 The OM range for any specific soil is determined primarily by geographic and climatic conditions.

 Organic matter acts as a storehouse for plant nutrients and improves physical structure of the soil.
 It has a very high capacity for holding cations as well soil water.
 Because of its active holding sites it is also an important factor for determining herbicide selection and adjusting application rates.